Values and Ethos

 - Promote equal opportunity in all aspects of school life

-- Develop effective communication and collaboration between students, parents, staff, governors and the local community, including primary schools and post-16 destinations
+- Work in partnership to develop effective communication and collaboration between students, parents/carers, staff, governors and the local community, including primary school and post-16 transition

 - Invest in social, moral, spiritual and cultural development of every student